CommandPost/FCPCafe/docs/case-studies/schock.md

 **FLORIAN:** Okay, do you mind telling us briefly what the technical workflow was like, from the set to the editing room.
 And after that, we would look a little bit at how you actually worked dramaturgically on set.
 How were the proxies delivered to you and how were they created?

 **DAVID:** As I said, we wanted to do as much as possible ourselves.
 But of course, in order to have a certain security, just for insurance and stuff like that, there was still a post-production house involved.
-And that was WeFadeToGrey (https://wefadetogrey.de).
+And that was [WeFadeToGrey](https://wefadetogrey.de).
 The proxies were created there, then the proxies went to Victor (Rosario, Assistant Editor), and he synced everything.
 Then I took a walk to Victor's place, because it was very close, and picked up the footage on a hard drive, super oldschool, and if he was already done, also the Final Cut Library, or he sent it to me later.

 **FLORIAN:** So it’s been ProRes proxies?